 A bottle of hydrogen peroxide in the medicine cabinet is a must.
 It is a natural anti-septic, it has whitening properties, and it can be just as effective as bleach.
 Not only can you benefit from its antiseptic properties by applying it to minor cuts and burns, but you can use it for cleaning the kitchen and your skin.
 It’s a must-have ingredient in variety of homemade cleaning products, as well as recipes to whiten your teeth, nails or armpits.

 That’s a lot of pressure for one product!
 No wonder hydrogen peroxide is one of our all-time favorite green ingredients.
 Curious to see how you can include it in your household?
-Scroll down for our favorite ways to use hydrogen peroxide.
+Scroll down to get our favorite uses for hydrogen peroxide.

 1. All-in-One DIY Laundry Bombs // Laundry just become more convenient with these all-in-one laundry bombs!
 Made with laundry soda, hydrogen peroxide, epsom salts, and white vinegar, they’re everything you need for a fresh load of laundry.